Typography and Printing in Italy

 Prior to traveling to Italy, students will be expected to attend lectures and discussions in the spring semester and will be given a variety of ‘research’ assignments to prepare them for travel.

-ADS 532 Typography & Printing in Italy is a studio course in which students will study calligraphy with Claudia Tavella and work with Lucio Passerini to design and print a limited edition.
+ADS 532 Typography & Printing in Italy is a studio course in which students will study inscriptions and public type with James Clough and work with Lucio Passerini to design and print a limited edition.
 In addition, students will document the artifacts, type and printed matter observed throughout the trip, in order to incorporate it into a personal journal.
 A publication featuring photographs and sketches of the historic, modern and public type observed will be the deliverable product of this experience.

 ADS 533 Study Abroad Documentation: This course includes relevant assigned research topics to be completed during the Spring Semester before travel initiates.
 Documentation of the travel experience itself will satisfy the rest of the requirements for credit.
 In a photographic and literary journal of the trip, students will keep notes, reflections and visual information for evaluation by the instructors.
 Mandatory attendance is required at all scheduled visits during the trip.

 The ADS 532 course fulfills 3 credits of core requirements for Visual Communications majors, and studio credits for other majors and Schools.
-ADS 533 fulfills the Study Abroad requirement for Visual Communication majors, and other majors and Schools.
+ADS 533 fulfills the Study Abroad requirement for Visual Communication majors.

 Participants will stay in centrally located hostel or hotels in Milan, Verona, Cornuda, Venice, and Florence.
 Rooms range from double to quad occupancy.
 Continental breakfast is included daily.